 Liquidity risk is the risk that the Health Centre will not be able to meet all cash outflow obligations as they come due.
 The Health Centre mitigates this risk by monitoring cash activities and expected outflows through extensive budgeting and maintaining an available line of credit if unexpected cash outflows arise.
-The following table sets out the contractual maturities [representing undiscounted contractual cash-flows of financial liabilities].
+The following tables set out the contractual maturities [representing undiscounted contractual cash flows of financial liabilities]:

-Accounts payable and accrued liabilities Long-term debt
+Accounts payable and accrued liabilities Demand term loan